 Arrive Early & Plan Your Photo Visit Ahead

 To take good pictures, arrive way before the sunrise or the sunset (minimum one hour) to find the right spot.
-South Rim of Grand Canyon is extremely crowded, especially in the peak season.
-Great if you visit all points earlier to choose the vista that suits you best.
+The South Rim of the Grand Canyon is extremely crowded, especially in the peak season.
+Great if you visit all Grand Canyon viewpoints of South Rim earlier to choose the vista that suits you best.
 You don’t have to stay at the major viewpoints.
 For us, the best options are to walk between the views and along the edge to find the best vista.
 It’s good to plan what is most important for you too.

 Light and Time of Day is Important

 Another best time for photography is called the blue hour.
-It occurs just before sunrise and after the sunset, when the sky has a deep blue hue, saturated colors, and cold temperature.
+It occurs just before sunrise and after sunset when the sky has a deep blue hue, saturated colors, and cold temperature.

 Find Perspective & Use a Strong Foreground

 First of all, perspective is essential.
 The Grand Canyon South Rim is vast, and getting a sense of scale can be a challenge.
 So it’s a great idea to find a spot with the first plan on it.
 Your foreground might be a branch, tree or trees, rock, people, etc. It’s good to have a wide lens for these photos.
 You can get perspective by including people in your compositions, so you capture the size of the Grand Canyon this way.

 Other posts about Arizona with tons of tips and exciting information you will find in our Arizona PhotoTravel Guide!

 Use a Telephoto Lens